OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 Instead, we added a check in 2.1.3 that checks if a per-user installation already exists, and if so, blocks installation.
 The error message reads:

 > A previous version of Octopus Deploy 2.0 is currently installed.
 This version cannot be automatically upgraded.
 You will need to uninstall this version before upgrading.
-Please view this page for details: [http://g.octopushq.com/UninstallFirst](http://g.octopushq.com/UninstallFirst)
+Please view this page for details:Â [http://g.octopushq.com/UninstallFirst](http://g.octopushq.com/UninstallFirst)